Nebraska C-NAFME

 Contact Info

-The 2024 Collegiate Symposium will be held on Wednesday, November 20 at the Cornhusker Hotel in downtown Lincoln.
-Registration is $27 per student and includes tickets to the Awards Dinner on Thursday, November 21.
-Lunch is NOT provided.
-Registration forms will be sent to chapter presidents and advisors by the Director of College/University Affairs Brian Alber, or you can download the registration form below.
-Registration forms are due November 1, and no changes can be made after that deadline.
+The 2025 Collegiate Symposium will be held on Thursday, November 20 at the Cornhusker Hotel in downtown Lincoln.
+Registration is $27 per student and includes tickets to the Awards Dinner on Friday, November 21.
+Lunch is NOT included.
+Please download and complete the registration form below.
+Registration forms are due November 3.

 COLLEGIATE SYMPOSIUM SCHEDULE